CODE RED FOR HUMANITY

 Anyway, seeds are relatively cheap from dollar stores, and you can collect seeds of plants at the end of harvesting season to store for next year.

 Store seeds in paper or fabric bags, not plastic bags.
 One, because plastic sucks lol.
 Two, because plastic retains moisture, and seeds have a lot of moisture when you harvest them from the inside of produce.
+If you are going to use plastic storage, leave seeds out to dry otherwise they will spread mold and ruin all of the viable seeds they're stored with.

 build a compost bin